 More high-risk areas that bring staff and visitors in closer contact with each other are your food service areas, such as cafes and restaurants.
 Here, the use of hand sanitiser and gloves is even more important, as your service staff will be directly handling plates, cutlery and cups that customers will be eating from.

 It is advisable that waiters and kitchen staff wear face shields and/or face masks to prevent food contamination.
 It is impossible to enforce mask wearing for customers, as they will be eating and drinking, so here it is imperative that other social distancing guidelines are fully observed.
 There must be a two metre distance between tables and people in queues.
 Avoid buffet style service and, if you can, offer table service only.

-For more information regarding COVID-19 safety in the food industry, please refer to our guide.
+For more information regarding reopening restaurants and COVID-19 safety in the food industry, please refer to our guide.

 Please note that this information was correct at the time of publication.
 We recommend checking gov.uk to ensure the guidance you use is up to date.

 1. VisitBritain, '2020 tourism forecast', https://www.visitbritain.org/2020-tourism-forecast [accessed July 2020].

 2. Shropshire Star, ‘Returning to visitor attractions is an oasis in a coronavirus desert’ (July 2020), https://www.shropshirestar.com/news/uk-news/2020/07/14/returning-to-visitor-attractions-is-an-oasis-in-a-coronavirus-desert/ [accessed July 2020].